The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Michael Amiri is a Neurologist in Charlotte, North Carolina.
-Dr. Amiri has been practicing medicine for over 35 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Seizures, Memory Loss, Epilepsy, and Alzheimer's Disease.
+Michael Amiri is a Neurologist practicing medicine in Charlotte, North Carolina.
+He has been practicing medicine for over 35 years.
+Dr. Amiri is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 46 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Epilepsy, and Alzheimer's Disease.
 Dr. Amiri is currently accepting new patients.

 Charlotte, NC